mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 A server can transition from any state to any other.
 For example, an administrator could shut down a secondary and bring up a mongos in its place.

-When a server transitions from Unknown to data-bearing type, the driver MUST ensure the server's connection pool is set up (if the driver implements connection pooling).
-See `Connection Pool Management`_ for more information.

 .. _RSGhost: #RSGhost-and-RSOther

 RSGhost and RSOther